 Working Papers

-I examine how targeted federal grants affect state and local spending on public transit.
+I examine how targeted federal grants affect spending on public transit in a three-level fiscal system.
 The analysis uses comprehensive U.S. expenditure data from 2000–2019 and exploits an exogenous shock from the 2009 American Recovery and Reinvestment Act (ARRA).
 ARRA funds were apportioned to Urbanized Areas through preexisting formula programs, independent of potential changes in transit investment.
-Using ARRA apportionments as an instrument, I find that each $1 of exogenous federal grants generates a $0.20 annual increase in capital transit spending from all sources.
-This average effect reflects two distinct phases between 2009–2019: an initial rise in federally funded expenditures with no displacement of state or local spending (the flypaper effect), followed by substantial crowding-in of state funding to the same localities.
-I develop a conceptual model of local officials’ investment decisions that distinguishes between guaranteed and flexible funding from each source, the latter requiring costly negotiation.
-In this framework, the initial flypaper effect arises from the stickiness of guaranteed funds, while the subsequent state crowding-in results from increased negotiation for flexible funding.
-This negotiation can be driven by two mechanisms: (i) higher returns to additional investment or (ii) lower costs of negotiation.
-Empirical evidence on the nature of additional spending rejects the first mechanism, while cross-state variation in institutional settings supports the second.
-Taken together, these results suggest that federal grants empowered local officials to secure additional flexible state funding by reducing the cost of negotiation, leading to a disproportionate and persistent increase in total public transit spending.
+I find that each $1 of ARRA apportionment led to an additional $1.76 of capital spending from all sources over 2009–2019, or $2.31 when scaled by the first-stage effect on federal capital grants.
+This reflects two distinct phases: an initial rise in federally funded expenditures with no displacement of state or local spending (the flypaper effect), followed by substantial crowding-in of state funding to the same localities.
+This additional spending was directed primarily toward maintaining existing bus fleets and did not increase service provision or ridership.
+Cross-state variation in institutional characteristics points to the negotiation channel as the primary mechanism: ARRA lowered the cost for local officials of securing flexible state funding.
+In the largest cities, crowding-in may also have been amplified by the attractiveness of continued investment in large ongoing projects.

 In the Weeds of Traffic Fatalities: Revisiting the Effect of Medical Marijuana Laws